 To remedy the problem and keep it from happening, there are two treatments.
 One works for long term prevention and the other, for the immediate activity.

-So for long term control, you should pour 3-4 oz of SURVIVORS down the drain once a week in the evening, just before you retire, so the treatment can work overnight.
-Survivors will eat away their food accumulating in the drain and by doing so, stop new ones from coming close to inside areas.
+So for long term control, pour 2-3 oz of NO SURVIVORS ENZ A BAC down the drain to remove all organic matter.
+Treatments should be done once a week in the evening, just before you retire, so the Enz A Back can work overnight.
+Enz A Bac will eat their food and by doing so, prevent nesting along with any interest they might have for living in your pipes.

 For the current problem, treat at least 3 weeks in a row.
-And if they’re gone after 3 weeks, applying Survivors every 3 months should prevent new infestations.
+And if they’re gone after 3 weeks, applying No Survivors every 3 months should keep the drain lines clear.